Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Any channel or instituion under direct union control must follow the "Prohibition of war propaganda" rules.
 Failure to do so will result in intervention by the custodium.

 ##### Rules
-1. Anonimous Actions
+1. Anonymous Actions
 All actions taken by the penicium are anonmimized to avoid deliberate targeting of an individual for financial gain, political gain, and corruption prevention.
 2. Everything must comply with "Prohibition of war propaganda" rules.
-Else, the custodium is allowed to intervene and remove any from office if they are to be violating the rules.
+Else, the custodium is allowed to intervene and remove any member from office if they are to be violating the rules.

 #### Media Delegation